You can handle new words in a reading exercise in one of the following three ways:

 Even native speakers encounter words they’re unfamiliar with and may not look them up if they’re still able to understand what they’re reading.

-And, if you are interested in being informed with these specific, focused TEFL question-answer posts once they’re published, you can subscribe to 1-min Eltt guide list.
+And, if you are interested in being informed with these specific, focused TEFL question-answer posts once they’re published, you can subscribe my blog not only to be notified of my latest posts and publications but also to get my FREE GIFTS: Two of My Featured ELT Guides.